grafana/grafana/docs/sources/explore/logs-integration.md

 ## Copy link to log line

 Linking of log lines in Grafana allows you to quickly navigate to specific log entries for precise analysis.
-By clicking on the 🔗 button of a log line, you can generate and copy a [short URL]({{< relref "../developers/http_api/short_url/" >}}) that provides direct access to the exact log entry within an absolute time range.
+By clicking the **Copy shortcut** 🔗 button for a log line, you can generate and copy a [short URL]({{< relref "../developers/http_api/short_url/" >}}) that provides direct access to the exact log entry within an absolute time range.
 When you open the link, Grafana will automatically scroll to the corresponding log line and highlight it with a blue background, making it easy to identify and focus on the relevant information.

 ## Loki-specific features